lupiter/miloscat/_scanlations/4koma_CV.md

 [12 of the 19 gag strips for Order of Ecclesia](http://www.vgmuseum.com/mrp/cv-ooe/ooe-comic.htm#translated) and [all 18 for Dracula X Chronicles](http://www.vgmuseum.com/mrp/cv-rob/tdxc-comic.htm#translated) were officially translated to English for the US websites of those games.
 But there were many, many more that never left Japan.
 I wanted to read these funny joke comics, so I took it upon myself to translate them!

 The covered games are:
-Order of Ecclesia (7 by me, 12 by Konami US)
+-Order of Ecclesia (7 by me, 12 by Konami US)
-Dracula X Chronicles (18 by Konami US)
+-Dracula X Chronicles (18 by Konami US)
-Lords of Shadow: Mirror of Fate (2 strips)
+-Lords of Shadow: Mirror of Fate (2 strips)
-Judgment (9 strips)
+-Judgment (9 strips)
-Lament of Innocence (3 Shizumon strips, 3 other)
+-Lament of Innocence (3 Shizumon strips, 3 other)
-Dawn of Sorrow (8 Shizumon strips, 6 other)
+-Dawn of Sorrow (8 Shizumon strips, 6 other)
-Portrait of Ruin (10 Shizumon strips, 8 other)
+-Portrait of Ruin (10 Shizumon strips, 8 other)
-Harmony of Despair (11 strips)
+-Harmony of Despair (11 strips)
-Curse of Darkness (11 strips)
+-Curse of Darkness (11 strips)
-Pachislot Akumajō Dracula (6 strips)
+-Pachislot Akumajō Dracula (6 strips)
-Pachislot Akumajō Dracula III (5 strips)
+-Pachislot Akumajō Dracula III (5 strips)

 These scanlations were originally posted directly to Tumblr, with occasional notes.
 The master post for this is [here.](https://miloscat.tumblr.com/post/131010520588)